Types of Assessment We Use

 (iv) Pupils become more independent in their learning, taking part in peer assessment (checking each other’s work) and self-assessment (checking their own work) .

-Part of the AFL work at Christ Church has included introducing the children to aspects of learning called learning skills or powers, that can help them become better learners.
+Part of the AFL work at Christ Church has included introducing the children to aspects of learning called learning skills, that can help them become better learners.
 Using the learning powers in school helps to develop confidence and gives clear labels to help children develop their understanding of learning processes.
 At Christ Church, our school ethos is one of striving to be the best we can be, recognising that we all have different strengths and interests, and by helping the children become better learners, as can also nurture this ethos and boost the children’s learning.

 The four main learning skills or dispositions are:

-• Resilience
+- Resilience

-• Resourcefulness
+- Resourcefulness

-• Reflectiveness
+- Reflectiveness

-• Reciprocity
+- Reciprocity

 These dispositions are inherent in all of us.
 They are not fixed at birth, or when we leave school.
 They can be developed in everyone regardless of current ability or age.
-There are no limits to extending our learning power.
+There are no limits to extending our learning skills.

-We have introduced these dispositions to the children as groups of learning muscles.
+We have introduced these dispositions to the children as groups of learning skills that can grow and develop.
 Just as we can build our physical muscles by the right kind of exercise, we can also exercise our learning muscles to develop strength and stamina.
-Developing the
+Developing the dispositions that make for success as a life-long learner equates to achieving a good level of all-round learning fitness.
+Each of the 4R’s is made up of a number of learning behaviours, summarised below.

 Resilience is: